zaiisao/Documentation/en/Voice/volume_windows.md

 ![](https://web-cdn.agora.io/docs-files/1548234386634)

 ## Implementation
-Before proceeding, ensure that you prepared the development environment.
+Before proceeding, ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Voice/windows_video.md).

 ### Set the Recording Volume